ECEn 568 Microwave Remote Sensing

 Course Objectives: Introduce the student to the techniques used in microwave remote sensing and enable them to perform high level design tradeoffs and analysis of such systems.

-Prerequisites: Advanced calculus, introductory EM theory (e.g., ECEn 360), and signal processing (e.g., ECEn 380).
+Prerequisites: Advanced calculus, introductory EM theory (e.g., ECEn 360), and signal processing (e.g., ECEn 380), or instructor's consent.

 Instructor's Philosophy: I emphasize system-level design and analysis with a systems approach to engineering.
 My goal as your instructor is to help you develop intuition and real understanding of fundamental engineering principles and practices.
 While understanding the mechanics of using engineering concepts and techniques is, of course, critical, knowing when to apply a given technique can be even more important.